About Us

 Wilder A. Clements brings experienced and value-driven counsel to purpose-driven businesses and organizations with challenging employment law questions.
 Wilder is experienced in advising clients on the complexities of federal and state labor and employment law, understands steps businesses and organizations need to take to treat and pay their workers fairly, and serves as an instrumental partner in helping organizations and businesses align purpose with people-first practices.

-Wilder has learned that workplace culture is a liability for businesses and organizations that do not tend to it.
 Wilder believes the workplace should be a place of finding meaning and belonging.
+Wilder has also learned that workplace culture is a liability for businesses and organizations that do not tend to it.
 Wilder has trained hundreds of workers, managers and HR professionals about how to build culture-first workplaces.

-Wilder devotes a significant portion of their services to pro bono assistance, including representing LGBTQ+ workers and advising local nonprofits on employment law issues.
-They are a member of the Executive Committee of the Bar Association of San Francisco, the California Lawyers Association - Labor & Employment Law Section, the Bay Area Lawyers for Individual Freedom, and the Society for Human Resources Management (SHRM).
+Wilder is a member of the Executive Committee of the Bar Association of San Francisco Solo/Small Firm Section, the California Lawyers Association - Labor & Employment Law Section, the Association of Workplace Investigators and the Co-Operative Professionals Guild.

 Wilder A. Clements